 What are equities?

-Historically, equities have outperformed safer investments, such as bank accounts and bonds, and can act as the real driver for growth in your investment portfolio.
+Historically, equities have outperformed safer investments, such as bank accounts and bonds, and can act as the real driver for growth as part of a balanced investment portfolio.

 What are equity funds?